Could putting grey squirrels ‘on the pill’ help protect human health?

 The University of Salford will be part of collaboration exploring the impact the possible rewilding of the UK could have on the risk of catching Lyme disease, which is transmitted by ticks.

 Salford is a major partner in a multi-Institutional team that has just won a prestigious £1.25 million research grant from the UKRI and DEFRA.
-The project, entitled One Health approach to tick-borne disease control through manipulation of reservoir host communities at landscape scale involves Professor Richard Birtles from Salford University together with collaborators from the Universities of Greenwich and York, the Animal and Plant health agency and Forest Research.
+The project, entitled One Health approach to tick-borne disease control through manipulation of reservoir host communities at landscape scale involves Professor Richard Birtles from University of Salford together with collaborators from the Universities of Greenwich and York, the Animal and Plant health agency and Forest Research.

 The main objective is to produce recommendations for minimizing risks of tick-borne disease which could occur through rewilding and afforestation.
 The UK's Net Zero 2050 policy contains bold plans to plant millions of trees each year to expand landcover in woodlands and forests, not only helping to sequester carbon but also helping to lower local temperatures as the climate changes.
 Such activities should be welcomed; however, changes in land use may have implications for the spread of unwanted non-native species and disease.
 Therefore, these plans must be evaluated to develop a robust strategy and avoid unintended consequences from our interventions.